-Dan then moved to the recently formed Hat Trick Productions where he went on to produce 10 series of the iconic improvisation show and helped make household names of Clive Anderson, Paul Merton and Josie Lawrence.
+Upon moving to the recently formed Hat Trick Productions, Dan went on to produce 10 series of the iconic improvisation show and helped make household names of Clive Anderson, Paul Merton, and Josie Lawrence.
 Whose Line Is It Anyway? won numerous awards including both BAFTA and the Royal Television Society awards.